Mark D. Young's Photography Blog

 I shall refer to a recent assignment to illustrate this.

-As a preface, however, we must place the launch of the Olympus OM-D E-M1 mark II at center stage.
+As a preface, however, we must place the launch of the Olympus OM-D E-M1 Mark II at center stage.

 This camera, so the reviews go, offers vastly improved auto-focus tracking over its predecessor.
 It boasts a near 50% increase in frame rate.
 Most crucially for users of legacy Olympus 43 glass like myself, it adds phase-detect sensors over a wider area of the sensor than the original E-M1.
-Crucially, all of these are cross-type detectors.
+Crucially, all of them are cross-type detectors.

 The last point is, devoid of any other aspects, sufficient to pique my interest.
 The use of cross type sensors over the full area of the sensor would, on its own, boost the camera's auto focus performance.